maxtherocket/presentation-brain-hacks/brain-hacks.md

 ^ Sleep restores your phycical energy and helps your brain process and store information as well as create new connections

+^ Bedroom should be dark and quite

+^ Avoid screens before bed

+^ Have a caffeine curfue

 ---

 # EXCERCISE